Astridyusidiah/heart-disease-ml/README.md

 The most influential predictors of stroke risk were:

--Age
+- Age

--Average glucose level
+- Average glucose level

--Hypertension
+- Hypertension

--Heart disease
+- Heart disease

--Body mass index (BMI)
+- Body mass index (BMI)

 These findings are consistent with established clinical risk factors, supporting the clinical plausibility of the model.